AerieMinor/Calculator-C-/README.md

 # Calculator-C-Project-
-Course Project for Advanced Object-Oriented Programming Using C#
+Course Project for Advanced Object-Oriented Programming Using C#.
+Performs simple arithmetic and has memory store, memory recall, and memory clear functionality.
+Styling added, for personal effects.